enzo-prism/density/README.md

 - Performance overlay uses public video statistics via `videos.list` (no OAuth).
 - Like/comment counts may be missing or zero depending on video settings.
 - Large channels can take longer to analyze due to extra API calls.
+- Density Rank is a custom score based on public data and is not affiliated with YouTube.
+- Performance stats for Density Rank may be temporarily unavailable due to quota/timeouts.